 OUTDOOR EMERGENCY CARE CLASS

 Your first chairlift evacuation training takes place in September, attendance is mandatory.
 You must complete at least two chairlift evacuation trainings – the second opportunity is at the annual Refresher.

-MSSP’s annual Refresher is scheduled for a weekend in early October.
+MSSP’s annual medical and operations Refresher is scheduled for the first weekend in October.
 Attendance is mandatory.

 Mt.
 SPOKANE SKI PATROL SKI SWAP

 ON-HILL / OET Training

 On-hill training begins the Friday after Thanksgiving and continues each weekend through the end of December or the first week of January, depending on weather conditions and class progression.
 Attendance is mandatory.
 After graduation of on-hill training, you will be allowed to join your normal patrol shift.